automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Eosinopteryx.md

 # Eosinopteryx
-## Description: A tiny feathered dinosaur of the late Jurassic period.
+## A tiny feathered dinosaur of the late Jurassic period.